Posts by Patty Thorpe

 High tide

-Written by Patty on June 5, 2009 at 12:45 pm
+Written by on Jun 5, 2009

 When my father decided to move us from Chelsea to the little rural community of Pepperell, I was angry.
 I was a teenager, used to living in a city surrounded by my mother's family.
 I had best friends, public transportation and a wicked attitude.
 I had no idea what my father was moving us to.
 He said it was the "country."
 My concept of country was limited to what I saw on Bonanza and Gunsmoke.
 I expected everyone in town to own a horse, a barn and a rifle.